Chahine-Chahine/RoamRover/README.md

 - As a user, I want the option to make trip media public for others interested in the same destination.
 - As a user, I want the ability to video call all participants to discuss changes or the trip.
 - As a user, I want to receive reminder notifications when the trip date is near.
+### Admin Stories
+- As an admin, I want to have comprehensive access to all user operations for efficient monitoring and assistance.
+- As an admin, I want to enhance the app's content by adding new places that users might find interesting.
+- As an admin, I want to effectively communicate with users by adding announcements and sending push notifications.
+- As an admin, I want to have the flexibility to initiate conversations with users when necessary.
+- As an admin, I want to monitor and moderate user-generated content, ensuring it aligns with community guidelines
 <br><br>

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> We designed RoamRover using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Roam Rover using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes
 | Login screen  | Register screen |  Landing screen |